-What strikes me is that, from one second to the next, our ego of the dream finds itself projected into a new world, without feeling the astonishment which this world would rouse in a waking state…we ourselves remain in another universe, which might suggest that when falling asleep we are like a traveller who wakes with a start…The past, the future no longer exist; the dead rise again; places construct themselves without architect…it can only be described as supernatural…We consent without regret to live there among strangers, entirely separated from our habits and our friends.
+What strikes me is that, from one second to the next, our ego of the dream finds itself projected into a new world, without feeling the astonishment which this world would rouse in a waking state…we ourselves remain in another universe, which might suggest that when falling asleep we are like a traveler who wakes with a start…The past, the future no longer exist; the dead rise again; places construct themselves without architect…it can only be described as supernatural…We consent without regret to live there among strangers, entirely separated from our habits and our friends.
 This is what fills us with dismay at the sight of the face we love, and which is asleep.
 Where, at this moment, stirs the face behind this mask?
 Where does it light up and for whom?
 This sight of sleep has always frightened me more than dreams…Emerged from sleep the dream fades.
 It is a deep sea plant which dies out of water.
 It dies on my sheets.
 Its reign mystifies me.
 I admire its fables.
 I take advantage of it to live a double life…What it teaches us is the bitterness of our limitations.
 By Jean Cocteau

-The Knot of Time explains Pisces, death and ultimate recreation:
+The Knot of Time

 The salmon swim upstream once a year to spawn and to die in the place where they were born.
-His journey back to the beginning symbolises the process whereby Pisces enters into her past to know herself better, to allow old and unwanted parts of herself to die and to allow new parts to be created.
+His journey back to the beginning symbolizes the process whereby Pisces enters into her past to know herself better, to allow old and unwanted parts of herself to die and to allow new parts to be created.
 Pisces has the ability, paralleled only by Scorpio, to recreate her own life.
 She is open to many forces of healing, and this openness is ultimately the way for her to reach a place of even deeper wisdom and understanding than she knew before.
 By The Knot of Time